-Average rig count over the year of 2014 was 190 rigs.
-Drilling rig counts in 2014 have remained fairly steady, ranging from a peak of 195 in September to 181 in December.
-More than 95 percent of drilling takes place in the Bakken and Three Forks formations.
 The Bakken Formation (the largest continuous oil deposit in the nation) is responsible for more the vast majority North Dakota’s oil production.
-As of December 2014 there were 12,124 producing wells, with more than half of those in the Bakken Formation.
-This represents a 21 percent increase over the December 2013 total.
+As of December 2016, preliminary figures indicated there were 13,337 producing wells, with 86 percent of those in the Bakken Formation.

-Dakota Prairie Refining, the first Greenfield diesel refinery to be built in the U.S. since the late 1970s, went online in 2015.
-Located near Dickinson, N.D., the refinery will process more than 20,000 barrels per day of Bakken crude oil into diesel fuel and other petrochemical components.
-The diesel fuel will be marketed within North Dakota while the other components will be shipped out to other refineries for further processing.
-The facility is owned by WBI Energy (an MDU Resources Group subsidiary) and Indiana-based Calumet Specialty Products Partners.
+Andeavor Dickinson Refinery (formerly Dakota Prairie Refining), the first greenfield diesel refinery to be built in the U.S. since the late 1970s, came online in May 2015.
+Located near Dickinson, N.D., the refinery can process more than 20,000 barrels per day of Bakken crude oil into diesel fuel and other petrochemical components.
+The diesel fuel is marketed within North Dakota, while the other components are shipped to out-of-state customers or to other refineries for further processing.
+Tesoro purchased the facility in 2016 from WBI Energy (an MDU Resources Group, Inc. subsidiary) and Indiana-based Calumet Specialty Products Partner.

 The Bakken shale play was previously undeveloped because conventional drilling methods were not able to access the trapped oil and gas.
 Technological advances, including horizontal drilling and the process of hydraulic fracturing have made it possible for companies to economically drill for oil in the Bakken Formation.

-The fluid used in the hydraulic fracturing process is 98 to 99.5 percent water and sand mixture.
-A variety of chemical additives are used, depending on the well conditions, to limit the growth of bacteria, prevent corrosion of well casing, and to increase efficiencies.
+- The fluid used in the hydraulic fracturing process is 98 to 99.5 percent water and sand mixture.
+Varieties of chemical additives are used, depending on the well conditions, to limit the growth of bacteria, prevent corrosion of well casing, and to increase efficiencies.

-The additives that companies use are disclosed via FracFocus.org, a website that provides public access to reported chemicals used in fracking and to provide factual information on the fracking process.
-North Dakota is one of 16 states that require chemical disclosure via FracFocus.
+- The state of North Dakota requires disclosure of the additives that companies use via FracFocus.org, a website that provides public access to reported chemicals used in fracking and to provide information on the fracking process.